-You should read both of those poems another time, but today I went for 'Plate Tectonics'.
 Time is a very hard thing to write about well, yet this poem makes it seem so simple.
 It lures you into thinking it will be about the majesty of nature – which it is, in a way – before grabbing your ideas and your all too believing eyes and throwing them aside.
 Life is not long, not really, and the world is not ours, or if it is, then only briefly.
-I write as if this poem were a sharp rebuff of the reader, but the voice is gentle, wise; you’d be forgiven for thinking that it wasn’t written by a fellow mortal.
+This sounds as if this poem were a sharp rebuff of the reader, but the voice is gentle, wise; you’d be forgiven for thinking that it wasn’t written by a fellow mortal.

 In the Great Rift, the wildebeest wheel and run,